 - Jansky-Bielschowsky disease

-Last updated: 7/15/2009
+Last updated: 8/31/2015

 - MedlinePlus was designed by the National Library of Medicine to help you research your health questions, and it provides more information about this topic.
-Click on the link to view this information.

 - The National Institute of Neurological Disorders and Stroke (NINDS) collects and disseminates research information related to neurological disorders.
 Click on the link to view information on this topic.

 - Medscape Reference provides information on this topic.
-Click on the link to view this information.
 You may need to register to view the medical textbook, but registration is free.

 - The Monarch Initiative brings together data about this condition from humans and other species to help physicians and biomedical researchers.
 Monarch’s tools are designed to make it easier to compare the signs and symptoms (phenotypes) of different diseases and discover common features.
 This initiative is a collaboration between several academic institutions across the world and is funded by the National Institutes of Health.
 Visit the website to explore the biology of this condition.